ODA Spending

 Bilateral Spending

 Italy spent 62% of total health ODA bilaterally in 2022.
-It included 43% or US$331 million in the form of earmarked funding to multilaterals, which is counted as bilateral ODA.
+This included US$331 million in the form of earmarked funding to multilaterals, which is counted as bilateral ODA.

 Multilateral Spending and Commitments